 SCHWAB, Raymond.
 Nancy 23.2.1884 — Paris 2.6.1956.
 French Author and Historian of Oriental Studies.
 Son of insurance director Alexandre S. and Léontine Lévy.
 Licence-es-lettres 1906.
 Participated in WW I 1915-19.
 In 1920 adopted Catholic Christianity.
-Served in high public offices (in senate), in 1940 dismissed because of his Jewish origin, again after the war.
+Served in high public offices (in senate), in 1940 dismissed because of his Jewish origin, but after the war continued his career.

 Publications: La vie d’Anqutil-Duperron suivie des usages civils et religieux des parses par A.-D. 8+240 p.
 P. 1934.